 1. Job satisfaction

 By and large, health care workers are satisfied with their jobs and don't regret their career choices.
-For example, a 2017 AMN Healthcare survey revealed that 83 percent of registered nurses are satisfied with their career choice.
+For example, a the AMN Healthcare survey revealed that employee engagement improved in 2020 across the healthcare field.

 2. Job security